 Aboriginal Health

-The AACCT program is available when patients are admitted to Royal Perth Hospital (RPH) and are discharged with an acute condition into the Perth metro area or remote/rural regions of country Western Australia.
-Through care coordination the program aims to provide advocacy and health education to improve the health journey of Aboriginal clients living in the East Metropolitan Health Service catchment area.
+The Aboriginal Acute Care Coordination (AACC) program is available when Aboriginal patients are admitted to Royal Perth Hospital and discharged with an acute condition from the Perth metropolitan or regional areas of Western Australia.

 Aboriginal Health Liaison Officers are based in the Social Work Department in Victoria Square entrance and work closely with the Social Workers attached to the speciality ward area that they work on.